 [What a gorgeous summit panorama from the Wapta's highest peak!
 We were privileged to take in these views in every direction. ++]

 [Looking down the ascent ridge over the Balfour col and Lilliput, which looks like a mere bump on the ice field below.
 The route we took the next day up Lilliput and down the Balfour Glacier marked in red.]

 [Vern on the loftiest summit of the Wapta - Mount Balfour!
 I waited many years to stand on this summit and it was worth the wait.]

 The summit view did not disappoint.
-Countless peaks in every direction greeted us, including distant ones like Sir Sandford and the Bugaboos.
+Countless peaks in every direction greeted us, including distant ones like Sir Sanford and the Bugaboos.
 We spent some time relaxing and drinking in the views before descending back down the ridge.